YiFangwan/kernel/doc/docutils/salomepypkg.rst

 get the packaged python structure is:

-* Rename the file ``salome.py`` in ``__init__.py`` (and adapt the Makefile.am).
+* Rename the file ``salome.py`` in ``__init__.py`` (and adapt the CMakeLists.txt).
 This is located in the source directory ``src/KERNEL_PY``.
 * Copy the sources files of the kernel part in the source directory ``src/KERNEL_PY`` starting with a stage named ``kernel`` including